marilyne-linkurious/documentation/content/user/content/manipulate/undo.md

 ![](Undo.png)

-After undoing an action, you can go back and re-run the expand action by clicking on the redo button (or using the shortcut `ctrl-y` or `cmd-y` on MacOS).
+After reverting the expand, you can go back and re-run it by clicking on the redo button (or using the shortcut `ctrl-y` or `cmd-y` on MacOS).

 ![](Redo.png)